 For the public: the fee for attending a public Zoom lecture is the same as for an in-person lecture.
 We ask that you please pay using our payments page, where you will also find our prices.

 For ISAP Students and Analysts: you must contact the front office at least 24 hours before Zoom events you plan to attend in order to receive the unique Zoom Meeting ID and password.

 What do I need to do to attend a lecture using Zoom?

 1) Look at our public program and decide which lecture or lectures you would like to attend.

-2) At least one hour before the start of the lecture, use our payments page to arrange payment for the lecture(s).
+2) At least 24 hours before the start of the lecture, use our payments page to arrange payment for the lecture(s).

 3) You will then receive details by email.
-Our Zoom events now use unique Meeting IDs and you will not be able to attend if you have not arranged payment (or contacted the front office, if you are a student or analyst) at least one hour before the start of the event.
+Our Zoom events now use unique Meeting IDs and you will not be able to attend if you have not arranged payment (or contacted the front office, if you are a student or analyst) at least 24 hours before the start of the event.